 Indeed, chiropractic care is a safe, non-invasive and effective alternative pain management technique and chiropractic adjustments are designed to be gentle and realign your body to alleviate pain and eliminate the underlying causes of conditions ranging from joint pain to ear infections, sans medication, and surgery.

 In fact, ACA defines chiropractic as “a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders on general health.
 Chiropractic care is used most often to treat neuromusculoskeletal complaints, including, but not limited to, back pain, neck pain, pain in the joints of the arms or legs, and headaches.”

-Meanwhile, although massage, weight training, and exercise overall are great ways to enhance the chiropractic care you receive, yoga is by far the ideal complement to a chiropractic regimen because it’s a calm, gentle form of exercise that strengthens your body and the muscles surrounding the joints and muscles being adjusted.
+Meanwhile, although massage therapy, weight training, and exercise are great ways to enhance the chiropractic care you receive.
+Yoga is by far the ideal complement to a chiropractic regimen because it’s a calm, gentle form of exercise that strengthens your body and the muscles surrounding the joints and muscles being adjusted.

-In the same article on the ACA website, several examples of the best asanas or yoga pose to help align body, mind, and spirit are given: downward-facing dog, folding poses such as uttanasana, garudasana or eagle, and reverse Namaste.
+In the article on the ACA website, several examples of the best asanas or yoga poses to help align body, mind, and spirit are given.
 All help open up the spine, build strength and improve range of motion.
+These yoga poses include:

 Yoga and Chiropractic Go Hand in Hand

 Experts agree yoga poses like these and others help maintain the progress chiropractic patients achieve with each visit.
 They also agree on yoga and chiropractic work together for wellness and help patients on a path to better overall health that they might not have been able to reach otherwise.